One of the differences of open source software is that is frequently ignored or missed is that disagreements, like the code are public.

 Chock one up for free software.
 When I started this post, I noticed a great piece on

-, that not only talks about project management but also some of the strange foibles of corporate software development.
+project management principles, that not only talks about project management but also some of the strange foibles of corporate software development.